raftAtGit/Chainvayler/README.md

 Nothing much fancy here.
 Apparently this is a toy diagram for a real banking application, but hopefully good enough to demonstrate _Chainvayler_'s capabilities.

 [_Bank_](bank-sample/src/main/java/raft/chainvayler/samples/bank/Bank.java) class is the _root_ class of this object graph.
 It's used to get a _chained_ instance of the object graph via _Chainvayler_.
 Every object reachable directly or indirectly from the root _Bank_ object will be _chained_ (persisted/replicated).
-Notice _Bank_ class has super and sub classes and even has a reference to another _Bank_ object, doesn't matter if it is a subclass or superclass or a _Bank_ class itself.
+Notice _Bank_ class has super and sub classes and even has a reference to another _Bank_ object.

-For the sake of brevity, I've skipped the class methods in the diagram but included a few to demonstrate _Chainvayler_'s capabilities:
+For the sake of brevity, I've skipped the class methods in the diagram but included a few to demonstrate _Chainvayler_'s capabilities regarding some edge cases:
   * _Person_ and _RichPerson_ constructors throw an exception if _name_ has a special value
   * _SecretCustomer_ throws an exception whenever _getName_ is called
   * _SecretCustomer_ resides in a different package, I will tell in a bit what it demonstrates

+__Note__: I tried to cover all the possible edge cases.
+If you notice a case which is not covered, please create an issue.

 ### [Running the sample in Kubernetes](#running-the-sample-in-kubernetes)